-New Student Orientation
+New Scholar Orientation

 Welcome to Lindsay Middle School!

-The curriculum features academic programs for students of all levels of ability.
+The curriculum features academic programs for scholars of all levels of ability.
 Interdisciplinary approaches, team teaching, flexible time blocking, and special programs are unique features in the middle school design.
 Exploratory elective courses are offered at all grade levels.
 Each school designs its programs based on its curriculum offerings.
-Some electives are offered for a semester, or on a rotating basis and others may be offered as yearlong courses.
+Some electives are offered for a semester, or on a rotating basis and others may be provided as yearlong courses.

 Parent conferences are welcomed and encouraged throughout the school year.
-To make an appointment for a conference with the team, individual teacher or counselor, please contact the School Counseling Department secretary in each school.
+To make an appointment for a conference with the team, individual educator, or counselor, please contact the School Counseling Department secretary in each school.

 Language Arts